Updated November 20th 2023

 You can create your own DIY custom foamboards for your windows here – this is a tutorial for blackout coverings, however just sub the foam I used for a heavier duty one.

-It’s best to only use these at night or snowy days as the letting in some sun can do wonders for heating up your camper (and the sunlight is nice to see too!)\
+It’s best to only use these at night or snowy days as letting in some sun can do wonders for heating up your camper (and the sunlight is nice to see too!)

-There’s no way your tiny little furnace will be able to keep up with a real winter camp experience (I’m talking below freezing temperatures) so you’ll likely have to supplement with a indoor safe heater.
+There’s no way your tiny little furnace will be able to keep up with a real winter camping experience (I’m talking below freezing temperatures) so you’ll likely have to supplement with an indoor safe heater.

 Mr. Heater is a great brand, and most of their heaters have many safety features that will cause the unit to shut off should any dangerous situation occur such as tipping or low oxygen levels.

 There is a smaller size heater here, however, I am recommending this one because it is more appropriate for the majority of people’s situations!

 Recommendation: Mr. Heater Indoor-Safe Portable RV Radiant Heater

 - 4,000 – 9,000 BTU for spaces up to 225 square feet

 - Auto shutoff if tipped or detects low oxygen levels

 Insulate any vents in your trailer